python-poetry/poetry/docs/docs/cli.md

 The `cache clear` command removes packages from a cached repository.

-To clear the whole cache of packages from the `pypi` repository, run:
+For example, to clear the whole cache of packages from the `pypi` repository, run:

 ```bash
 poetry cache clear pypi --all